mark-archer/peerstack/README.md

 Note that signed data is not encrypted.
 So even though data can come from untrusted sources, data should not be _sent_ to untrusted sources unless the data is meant to be shared publicly.
 Non public data should only be sent across encrypted channels where the identity of the user on the other side has already been verified.
 If you're using peerstack as is then this is all already taken care of.

 Peer-to-peer connections are made via WebRTC data connections.
 To establish these connections we still need a [signaling channel](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling#The_signaling_server).
 That is currently done with a server using web sockets.
 For the sake of simplicity and to get things up and running this has been baked into the library.
-There is no reason the signalling (or the entire connection) can't be done via other methods.
+There is no reason the signaling (or the entire connection) can't be done via other methods.
 This is just the most practical method for web apps right now.
 I fully plan to add more options for connecting to other peers as they become feasible in the web ecosystem.

 If a native app is made, many more options for finding peers, establishing connections, and transferring data become available.
 As long as they use the same method for verifying identity and signatures, they can all work together to create a rich, robust, ubiquitous network of peers.